Q: What clothesline works best for me?

 Q: Where we don't recommend installing a clothesline?

-A: Consider securing it to a free standing single wooden post or another creative idea.
+A: Consider securing it to a free standing single steel or wooden post or another creative idea.
 We don't recommend securing clotheslines to the following and for good reason:

 Trees: Most experts agree that you should never hook a clothesline to a tree for many reasons.